rauldiamantino/project-starter-php/README.md

 4. Edit `.env` with your database and environment settings.

+5. Run Doctrine Migrations to set up your database schema:
+    ```bash
+    php vendor/bin/doctrine-migrations migrate
+    ```

-5. Point your local server (Apache or Nginx) to the `public/` folder.
+6. Point your local server (Apache or Nginx) to the `public/` folder.

-6. You're all set!
+7. You're all set!
 Time to start developing 🚀

 ---